1Malaysia Development Berhad

-As of 5 August 2021, in an ongoing effort to fight global kleptocracy, the U.S. Department of Justice recovered and returned a total of US$1.2 billion of 1MDB funds misappropriated within U.S. jurisdiction to the people of Malaysia, joining a list of several countries which have initiated recovery or that have already repatriated smaller recovered amounts.
+As of 6 August 2022, in an ongoing effort to fight global kleptocracy, the U.S. Department of Justice recovered and returned a total of US$1.2 billion of 1MDB funds misappropriated within U.S. jurisdiction to the people of Malaysia, joining a list of several countries which have initiated recovery or that have already repatriated smaller recovered amounts.

 History

-1Malaysia Development Berhad (1MDB) started off as Terengganu Investment Authority (TIA) which was initiated by the former Menteri Besar of Terengganu, Ahmad Said in 2008.
+1Malaysia Development Berhad (1MDB) started off as Terengganu Investment Authority (TIA) which was initiated by the Menteri Besar of Terengganu at the time, Ahmad Said in 2008.
 TIA was a sovereign wealth fund with an initial fund of RM11 billion (US$3.25 billion in 2008) aimed at ensuring the economic development of Terengganu state.
 The fund's purpose was to ensure a long-term sustainable development while safeguarding the economic well-being of Terengganu residents.
 The TIA fund was derived from outstanding royalty income of RM6 billion and funds from bond issued by local and overseas financial markets.
 In addition, the Federal Government had proposed to provide a guarantee of RM5 billion based on Terengganu's future oil revenues.

 On 27 May 2009, Ismee Ismail and Shahrol Azral Ibrahim Halmi signed a deal arranged by AmInvestment Bank Bhd to raise RM5 billion via the issuance of Islamic medium term notes (IMTNs), despite being told not to do so by the Terengganu state government.
 This exercise was advised by TIA's special advisor, Jho Low.
 On 29 May 2009, TIA received RM4.385 billion in net proceeds from IMTN from the full value of RM5 billion.

 On 31 July 2009, Minister of Finance (Incorporated) (MOFI) took over TIA and amended its name to 1Malaysia Development Bhd (1MDB).
 This acquisition by MOFI took place four months after Najib Razak became the Prime Minister of Malaysia.
 In his announcement on 22 July 2009, Najib said the decision to expand TIA into a federal entity was made to enable its benefits to reach a broader spectrum of Malaysians rather than the residents of only one state.

 In general, 1MDB investments can be summarized as: